heymarco/TermDepositSubscriptions/README.md

   - if you encounter problems, try deleting the `Pipfile.lock` file
 - To enter the virtual environment, run `pipenv shell`
 - run `jupyter notebook` and follow the link displayed in your terminal

+### Data
+- the jupyter notebook will automatically download the data from UCI and store it under the path specified in [config/paths.py](config/paths.py).